Kert, Nagorno-Karabakh

 Kert (Քերթ) or Guzumkend (Quzumkənd) is a village located in the Khojavend District of Azerbaijan, in the region of Nagorno-Karabakh.
 Until 2023 it was controlled by the breakaway Republic of Artsakh.
-The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The village had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was a part of the Martuni District of the Nagorno-Karabakh Autonomous Oblast.

 Historical heritage sites

 Historical heritage sites in and around the village include the 19th-century St. George's Church (Սուրբ Գևորգ եկեղեցի).

 Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 As of 2015, the village has a municipal building, a house of culture, a secondary school, two shops, and a medical centre.

 Demographics

 The village has an ethnic Armenian-majority population and had 567 inhabitants in 2005, and 572 inhabitants in 2015.